magicleap/developer-portal-docs/docs/guides/features/voice-commands/voice-commands.md

 Magic Leap 2 OS has built-in system-level Voice Commands and will have the capability to create your own at the application level in the future.

-[Click here](https://www.magicleap.care/hc/en-us/articles/9472998365197-Voice-Commands) to view the complete list of system voice commands.
+See the [Customer Care Portal](https://www.magicleap.care/hc/en-us/articles/9472998365197-Voice-Commands) to view the complete list of system voice commands.

 ## Custom Voice Commands